NetCoreTemplates/razor-ssg/MyApp/_posts/2023-01-20_javascript.md

 </nav>
 ```

 htmx has lots of useful [real world examples](https://htmx.org/examples/) that can be activated with declarative attributes,
-another feature this template uses is the [class-tools](https://htmx.org/extensions/class-tools/) extension to hide elements from
+another useful feature is the [class-tools](https://htmx.org/extensions/class-tools/) extension to hide elements from
 appearing until after the page is loaded:

 ```html